-In this post, originally published in 2019 and updated in 2022, we look at the 6 primary objectives for thought leadership marketing, offer strategies to achieve them, recommend metrics to measure your progress, and provide a downloadable spreadsheet you can use to track your efforts.
+In this article, we outline 6 primary objectives for thought leadership marketing, offer strategies to achieve them, recommend metrics to measure your progress, and provide a downloadable spreadsheet you can use to track your efforts.

-What does success, when it comes to thought leadership marketing, look like?
-The reality is that success looks different in every firm.
+What does success in thought leadership marketing look like?
+The reality is success looks different in every firm.
 Success is a function of the objectives we define and the strategies we implement to realize them.
 And, of course, what we measure and how we feel about our performance against those metrics lies downstream from there.

 Unfortunately, in my experience, most firms haven’t entirely pinned down the answers to these questions.
-Yes, they have a fuzzy idea of what they’re hoping to gain.
+Yes, they have a fuzzy idea of what they hope to gain.
 More leads?
 Check.
 New projects?
 Check.
 More revenue?
 Check.
 But they’re not specific enough.
 And this lack of specificity about objectives and metrics leaves them wondering if what they’re doing is really working.

-As I see it, there are 6 primary objectives a firm can have for their thought leadership marketing:
+There are 6 primary goals a firm can have for their thought leadership marketing:

 - Discover new products and services.

-- Open doors with prospective clients we do know.
+- Open doors with prospects we do know.

 - Turn existing prospects into clients.